bstopp/vagrant-aem/README.md

 This project was the driver behind the Puppet AEM module.
 As new features are added to that module, this project will be updated to incorporate their use for standarization of environments.

-Contributions are always welcome, however please ensure that no AEM Quickstar jar files are included in pull requests.
+Contributions are always welcome, however please ensure that no AEM Quickstar jars or license keys are included in pull requests.